Skip to main content

 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

-If you’ve looked at our diamond rings or have been researching diamond cuts, you may have noticed the term “baguette diamond.”
+If you’ve browsed our diamond rings or have been researching diamond cuts, you may have noticed the term “baguette diamond.”
 The word baguette is typically associated with French baguettes, a crunchy and delicious bread.
 So why are we comparing a diamond ring to french bread?
 We promise we didn’t make up the name - baguette diamond rings have a long and storied history.
 Read on to learn more.

 What is a baguette diamond?

 One of more modern-looking diamond shapes, baguette cut diamonds are visually similar to their bready namesake - long and skinny.
 Baguettes, like asscher cuts and emerald cut diamonds, are part of the step cut family.
 Step cut diamonds are known for simple, straight, and defined cuts which are easy to see.
-There are only 14 facets in a baguette diamond, while a brilliant cut diamond might have 50 facets or more.
+There are only 14 facets in a baguette diamond, while a brilliant cut diamond might have 50 or more.

 When were baguette diamonds invented?